Machine learning with neural networks: Critical storage capacity

-When $\alpha>\alpha_c$ the steady-state error probability equals $\tfrac{1}{2}$, in this region the network produces just noise.
-When $\alpha$ is small, the error probability is small, here the network works well.
 Figure \figref{C3S4ErrorProbabilitySteadyState} shows that the steady-state error probability changes very abruptly near $\alpha_c$.
-Assume you store 137 patterns with 1000 bits in a Hopfield network.
-Figure \figref{C3S4ErrorProbabilitySteadyState} demonstrates that the network can reliably retrieve the patterns.
-However, if you try to store one or two more patterns, the network fails to produce any output meaningfully related to the stored patterns.
+Suppose we store 137 patterns with 1000 bits in a Hopfield network.
+In this case the network can retrieve the patterns with a comparatively small error probability.
+However, if we try to store one or two more patterns, the network fails to produce output meaningfully related to the stored patterns.
 This rapid change is an example of a {\em phase transition} .
-In many physical systems one observes similar transitions between ordered and disordered phases.
+In many physical systems one observes similar transitions between ordered and disordered phases \cite{Kadanoff}.

 What happens at higher noise levels?
 The numerical solution of Equations \eqnref{C3S6IntegralGives}, (\ref{eq:m1_sc}), and (\ref{eq:varz}) shows that the critical storage capacity $\alpha_c$ decreases as the noise level increases (smaller values of $\beta$).
 This is shown schematically in Figure \figref{C3S4Phase}.
-Inside the hashed region the error probability is smaller than $\tfrac{1}{2}$ so that the network operates reliably (although less so as one approaches the phase-transition boundary).
+Below the solid line the error probability is smaller than $\tfrac{1}{2}$, so that the network operates reliably (although less so as one approaches the phase-transition boundary).
 Outside this region the the error probability equals $\tfrac{1}{2}$.
 In this region the network fails.
 In the limit of small $\alpha$ the critical noise level is $\beta_c=1$.
-In this limit the network is described by the theory explained in Section \ref{sec:mft}, Equation (\ref{eq:m1}).

-Often these two different phases of the Hopfield network are characterised in terms of the order parameter $m_1$.
-We see that $m_1>0$ in the hashed region, while $m_1=0$ outside.
+In this regime the network is described by the theory explained in Section \ref{sec:mft}, Equation (\ref{eq:m1}).
+Alternatively these two different phases of the Hopfield network are characterised in terms of the order parameter $m_1$.
+We see that $m_1\neq 0$ below the solid line, while $m_1=0$ above it, in the limit of large $N$.